Poaching

 Deep poaching

 Food is fully submerged in liquid.
 Used for poached eggs, whole chicken breasts, and fruit.
 The liquid surrounds the food completely, cooking it evenly from all sides.
-This is the most common form of poaching.
+This is the most common poaching method.

 Shallow poaching

 Food sits in liquid that covers it only halfway, with a lid trapping steam to cook the top.
 Used for fish fillets and chicken cutlets.
-The combination of liquid and steam cooking produces exceptionally moist results.
-After removing the food, the poaching liquid is often reduced into a sauce — a technique closely related to deglazing.
+The combination of liquid and steam cooking produces moist results.
+After removing the food, the poaching liquid is often reduced into a sauce, a technique closely related to deglazing.

 Butter poaching

 Food is gently cooked in warm butter (or a butter-water emulsion) at very low temperatures.
 Used for lobster, shrimp, and delicate fish.
-The butter bastes the protein while cooking it, producing an incredibly rich, silky result.
+The butter bastes the protein while cooking it, producing a rich, silky result.

 How to poach eggs

 Poached eggs are the technique most home cooks struggle with.
-These steps produce consistent results:
+I've tested every trick out there, and these steps produce consistent results.

 Poaching liquids